 Then near-death trauma happened.
 Suddenly, these dopamine targets feel hollow.
 Achievement feels shallow when you nearly died.
 Status feels meaningless when you realized how fragile existence is.
 External validation feels empty when you’re confronting your own mortality.

 Your dopamine system can’t motivate toward goals that feel meaningless.
-So it reorganizes.
+So the system reorganizes.

 Dopamine Reorganization During Recovery

-This isn’t depression—it’s neurologically rational dopamine reorganization.
+This isn’t depression—the experience is neurologically rational dopamine reorganization.
 Your brain is answering the question: if I almost died, what actually matters?
 The dopamine system responds by reorganizing around meaning instead of achievement metrics.

 This reorganization takes time.
-It can’t be forced.
+The process can’t be forced.
 Trying to motivate yourself toward pre-trauma goals during dopamine reorganization typically results in frustration and apparent “lack of motivation.”

 Actually, your motivation isn’t broken.
-It’s reorganizing.
+The dopamine system is reorganizing.
 Your dopamine system is encoding new targets aligned with your post-trauma understanding of what matters.

 Supporting Dopamine Reorganization